Under the Sun (Dreamville, J. Cole and Lute song): Chart performance

-The song debuted at number 44 on the Billboard Hot 100 and number 10 on the Rolling Stone Top 100, becoming the label's highest charting song on both charts.
+The song debuted at number 44 on the Billboard Hot 100 and number 10 on the Rolling Stone Top 100, becoming the label's highest-charting song on both charts.
 On May 14, 2020, the song was certified platinum by the Recording Industry Association of America (RIAA) for sales of over a million digital units in the United States.

 Music video

-The music video for the song was released on September 16, 2019, on the official Dreamville YouTube channel and has over 50 million views as of May 2022.
+The music video for the song was released on September 16, 2019, on the official Dreamville YouTube channel and has 76 million views as of April 2025.
 It was directed by Scott Lazer, Aisultan Seitov, David Peters, and Chad Tennies, and produced by Tripp Kramer.